arekczarny/grimoire/communication/rest.md

 # REST API

-Best practices on how to create REST API.
+Best practices for how to create REST API.

+## REST Basics

 REST is a REpresentational State Transfer.
 A standard for HTTP Client-Server communication.